 Though “freedom of protest and assembly” in “nonviolent demonstrations” is “a fundamental human right,” the Israeli military “does not recognize this right in the occupied territories.”

-While Betselem aims the vast majority of its criticisms directly at Israel, the organization does occasionally speak out against Palestinian terrorist attacks on Israeli civilians as “war crimes” that cannot be morally justified.
+While Betselem directs the vast majority of its criticisms squarely at Israel, the organization does occasionally speak out against Palestinian terrorist attacks on Israeli civilians as “war crimes” that cannot be morally justified.

-Over the years, Betselem has produced scores of reports, published in both Hebrew and English, accusing Israel of engaging in human-rights abuses, “apartheid,” “war crimes,” the unwarranted demolition of Palestinian homes, and forced “deportations” without cause.
-In virtually every case, Betselem's allegations ignore the context established by Palestinian terrorism.
-And when Betselem issues reports about Palestinian casualties incurred as a result of Israeli military actions, it generally makes no reference to the terrorist affiliations or activities of many of those victims, thereby conveying the false impression that they were innocent civilian bystanders.
+Over the years, Betselem has produced scores of reports, published in both Hebrew and English, accusing Israel of engaging in all manner of human-rights abuses, “apartheid,” “war crimes,” the unwarranted demolition of Palestinian homes, and forced “deportations” without cause.
+In virtually every case, Betselem's allegations ignore the context established by intransigent Palestinian terrorism.
+Moreover, when Betselem issues reports about Palestinian casualties incurred as a result of Israeli military actions, it generally makes no mention of the terrorist affiliations or activities of many of those victims, thereby conveying the false impression that they were innocent civilian bystanders.
 In January 2009—in the midst of Operation Cast Lead, an Israeli anti-terror initiative against Hamas—Betselem issued a press release accusing the Jewish state of “grave violations of international humanitarian law,” “wanton use of lethal force,” and “disproportionate harm to civilians.”
-But the press release said nothing about Hamas’s indiscriminate terror attacks against Israeli civilians, Israel's efforts to avoid inflicting civilian casualties, and Hamas's deliberate use of Palestinian civilians as human shields.
+But the organization said nothing about Hamas’s indiscriminate terror attacks against Israeli civilians, Israel's efforts to avoid inflicting civilian casualties, and Hamas's deliberate use of Palestinian civilians as human shields.

 To further disseminate its message, Betselem works extensively with the media, issuing press releases, accompanying journalists into the field, and giving interviews on israel-related topics.
 The organization also provides periodic updates to local policymakers and diplomats “on human rights developments in the Occupied Territories,” and gives presentations to visiting foreign delegations from around the world.

-In early 2010, Betselem hired Lizi Sagie—an activist/volunteer with Machsom Watch, New Profile, and the Coalition of Women for Peace—as its new information director.
-That April, Betselem became engulfed in controversy when news outlets reported that Sagie, shortly before joining the NGO, had administered an Internet blog wherein she:
+In early 2010, Betselem hired Lizi Sagie—an activist/volunteer with the Coalition of Women for Peace, Machsom Watch, New Profile—as its new information director.
+Before long, Betselem became engulfed in controversy when news outlets reported that Sagie, shortly prior to joining the NGO, had administered an Internet blog wherein she:

 characterizedIDF Memorial Day as “a pornographic circus of glorifying grief and silencing voices”;